-Teaching girls how to know their self-worth, and make social media a more inspiring and positive space
+Teaching girls to know their self-worth, and make social media a positive space

 According to a recent study, “Social media is creating a mental-health crisis for our girls” (Royal Society Public Health, 2018).
 Girls log on to feel more connected with their peers; they typically log off feeling lonelier and more insecure about their bodies and their lives in general.
 In our 90-minute #REALMEDIAGIRL workshop, taught to thousands of girls, we teach participants to think critically about how they use social media and provide concrete ways to change their behavior.
-The impact: 95% of our participants site specific ways they will change their social media behavior to be more positive and empowering for all girls.
-It’s time for girls to flip the media!
+The impact: 95% of our participants site specific ways they will change their behavior on social media to be more empowering for themselves and all girls.

 What she’ll learn…

 How social media specifically impacts girls’ well-being based on current trends and research